tesseractcollective/user-authentication-service/README.md

 ### Roles

-Roles group policies together and can be assigned to users or organizations
+Roles group policies together and can be assigned to users or organizations.
+When a Role is assigned to a user or organization, the Authentication Service must make one entry for each policy in the `grants` table of the service defined by the policy.

 ```gql
 type Role {